-Let’s look at 1 Timothy 3:1-7: "The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task.
+The most extensive passage that discusses the qualifications for elders is 1 Timothy 3:1-7: “The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task.
 Therefore an overseer must be above reproach, the husband of one wife, sober-minded, self-controlled, respectable, hospitable, able to teach, not a drunkard, not violent but gentle, not quarrelsome, not a lover of money.
 He must manage his own household well, with all dignity keeping his children submissive, for if someone does not know how to manage his own household, how will he care for God’s church?
 He must not be a recent convert, or he may become puffed up with conceit and fall into the condemnation of the devil.
-Moreover, he must be well thought of by outsiders, so that he may not fall into disgrace, into a snare of the devil."
-(ESV)
+Moreover, he must be well thought of by outsiders, so that he may not fall into disgrace, into a snare of the devil” (ESV).

-The passages that describe the qualifications and duties of elders/overseers do not open the door for women to serve as elders.
-In fact, the consistent use of male pronouns and terminology argue strongly for the office of elder/overseer being restricted to men only.
+All of the qualifications for elders are directly linked to “husband/man” in 1 Timothy 3:2.
+A woman cannot be a “one woman man,” biblically speaking.
+If Paul intended to include women in the elder qualifications, he could have structured the passage differently.
+He could have said “faithfully married to one spouse” or something similar.
+The consistent use of masculine terminology argues strongly for the office of elder/overseer being restricted to men.
 As with other issues in this debate, the question of women serving as elders is not a matter of chauvinism.
 In no sense is this a matter of men being superior to women.
-Rather, God restricts the office of elder to men only because that is how He has structured the church to function.
-Godly men are to serve as leadership, with women serving in the crucially important supporting roles.
+Rather, God restricts the office of elder to men because that is how He has structured the church to function.
+Godly men are to serve as servant leaders, with women serving in crucially important supporting roles.